Khaleda Zia: First Lady of Bangladesh

-On 30 May 1981, Khaleda Zia's husband, the then president of Bangladesh, Ziaur Rahman, was assassinated.
-After his death, on 2 January 1982, she got involved in politics by first becoming a member of the Bangladesh Nationalist Party (BNP) – the party that was founded by Rahman.
-She took charge as vice-chairman of BNP in March 1983.
+In 1977, Ziaur Rahman became the country's president, with Zia serving has first lady.
+On 30 May 1981, he was assassinated by members of the Bangladesh Army as part of a failed coup d'état.
+After his death, on 2 January 1982, she got involved in politics by first becoming a member of the BNP – the party that had been founded by Ziaur Rahman.

 Anti-Ershad movement

-In March 1982, the then chief of the Bangladesh Army, Hussain Muhammad Ershad, launched a coup against BNP politician and President Abdus Sattar and became the Chief Martial Law Administrator (CMLA) of the country.
-This marked the beginning of a nine-year-long military regime in Bangladesh.
+In March 1982, the then chief of the Bangladesh Army, Lieutenant General Hussain Muhammad Ershad, launched a coup against President Abdus Sattar and became the Chief Martial Law Administrator (CMLA) of the country.
+This marked the beginning of an eight-year-long authoritarian regime in Bangladesh.
+Zia, from the first day of Ershad's rule, protested military rule.

-BNP and 7-party alliance

-Begum Khaleda Zia, from the first day of Ershad's rule, protested military rule and had a very uncompromising stance.
-She became the senior vice-president of the BNP by May 1983.
-Under her active leadership, BNP started discussing the possibilities of a unified movement with six other parties on 12 August 1983 and formed a '7-party alliance' by the first week of September 1983.
-BNP, led by Khaleda Zia, also reached an action-based agreement with other political parties to launch a movement against Ershad.
+Zia became the senior vice-president of the BNP by May 1983.
+Under her leadership, the BNP started discussing the possibilities of a unified movement with six other parties on 12 August 1983 and formed a 7-party alliance by the first week of September 1983.
+The BNP, led by Zia, also reached an action-based agreement with other political parties to launch a movement against Ershad.

-On 30 September 1983, Begum Khaleda Zia led the first major public rally in front of the party office and was hailed by the party workers.
-On 28 November 1983, she took part in the "Gherao movement" (encircling) the Secretariat building at Dhaka along with the alliance leaders, which was quelled by Ershad's police force, and she was put under house arrest on the same day.
+On 30 September 1983, Zia led the first major public rally in front of the party office and was hailed by the party workers.
+On 28 November 1983, she took part in the gherao movement encircling the Secretariat building at Dhaka along with the alliance leaders, which was quelled by the police.
+Zia was put under house arrest on the same day.

+Chairperson of the BNP
-Due to the deteriorating health conditions, Justice Abdus Sattar resigned from the position of BNP chief on 13 January 1984 and was replaced by Begum Khaleda Zia, who was then the senior vice president of the party.
-In May 1984, she was elected as the chairperson of the party in a council by councillors.

-After assuming the position of party chief, Khaleda Zia spearheaded the movement against Ershad.
-In 1984, along with other parties, she declared 6 February as the 'Demand Day' and 14 February as 'Protest Day'.
-Countrywide rallies were organized on those days, and activists of the movement died on the streets fighting the ruthless police force loyal to President Ershad.
+Due to his deteriorating health, Abdus Sattar resigned from the position of BNP chairman on 13 January 1984 and was replaced by Zia.
+In May 1984, she was elected as the chairperson of the party in a party council.
+After assuming the position of party chief, Zia spearheaded the movement against Ershad.
+In 1984, along with other parties, she declared 6 February as the "Demand Day" and 14 February as "Protest Day".
+Countrywide rallies were organized on those days, and activists of the movement died on the streets.

-The 7-party alliance held a countrywide 'Mass Resistance Day' on 9 July 1984.
+The 7-party alliance held a countrywide "Mass Resistance Day" on 9 July 1984.
 In support of their demand for the immediate withdrawal of martial law, the opposition forces called for a countrywide gherao and demonstrations from 16 to 20 September and a full-day hartal on 27 September 1984.

-The protests continued in 1985 as well, and as a result, in March of the same year, the Ershad-led government tightened the grip of martial law and put Begum Khaleda Zia under house arrest.
+The protests continued in 1985 as well and, as a result, in March of the same year, the Ershad-led government tightened the martial law and put Zia under house arrest again.